 Steve Woodward, the founder of Nozzl Media, sat down with Anvil to discuss the future of online publications and the news industry.
-Nozzl Media builds local, real-time streams of news, and ads for newspapers, delivered as branded content on their websites.
-Nozzl uses the mobile web, social media, micro-blogging and filtering technology to deliver a live, flowing, interactive stream accesible on any smart-phone or web page and filtered according to search terms and location.
+Nozzl Media builds local, real-time streams of news, and ads for newspapers delivered as branded content on their websites.
+Nozzl uses the mobile web, social media, micro-blogging, and filtering technology to deliver a live, flowing, interactive stream accessible on any smartphone or web page and filtered according to search terms and location.

 Anvil: How do you get your news?

 Steve Woodward: My daily general news sources are The Oregonian, the Huffington Post, and (this is heresy for a former mainstream journalist) The Daily Show with Jon Stewart.
 I also subscribe to several daily e-mail newsletters and listservs for specialized topics such as mobile, social media, and journalism.